-It is visually similar to any one-character ASCII label (in any script); or
+It is visually similar to any one-character ASCII label (in any script)3; or

 The above are only suggestions to assist in the implementation of the policy recommendations.
-Staff may consider alternative edits as well as other editorial adjustments in the Applicant Guidebook where appropriate.
+Board and staff may consider alternative edits as well as other editorial adjustments in the Applicant Guidebook where appropriate.

 Appendix A: Viewpoints on the Identified Issues: